Natural sciences managers

 Save Image

 Data on higher education choices for Natural sciences managers from The Department of Education and Census Bureau.
-The most common major for Natural sciences managers is Biology but the most specialized major according to RCA in 2021 were Natural Resources & Conservation.
+The most common major for Natural sciences managers is Biology but the most specialized major according to RCA in 2024 were Biology.

 Among the necessary skills for Natural sciences managers, Reading Comprehension stands, but the revealed comparative advantage (RCA) shows that Natural sciences managers need more than the average amount of Science.